brainless-afk/imissjuni.com/README.md

-As an excercise I refactored thius repo using typescript, upgrading Nextjs and using app router.
+As an excercise I refactored this repo using typescript, upgrading Nextjs and using app router.
 Also added support for twitch.tv livestream status.

 ## I MISS JUNI